Tantalum73/Go-APNS/README.md

 _In case, you want to know, what JSON string exactly is pushed to Apple, you can call_ `fmt.Println(message.JSONstring())`_._

+Now it is up to you how to handle the error case.

+For exampple, if the device you tried to push to has removed the app you get an ```Unregistered``` Error (```response.Error == ErrorUnregistered```).
+In this case, Apple provides the timestamp on which the device started to become unavailable.
+You can store this status update and the timestamp for the case that the device re-registeres itself.
+Then, you can compare the received timestamp and decide which token to keep and if you keep pushing to it.

 ## License

 ```The MIT License (MIT)